Michaelcrem/Mortgage-Calculator/README.md

 # Mortgage-Loan-Calculator
 A networked application that uses Express.js as a framework to run on port 3000 (mortageCal.js).
 Application uses Pug template engine to provide layout/structure.
+In this application, the client will make requests to the server via scrolling buttons, and drop-down click options so the server can fulfill the requests and send a response back to the client.

 The UI Prototype design I built in Adobe XD and After Effects: https://mcremoni.myportfolio.com/mortgage-calculator